sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

  * navigate - using relative path - to the same path, but with a different param - from `team/x` to `team/x+1`

+When you need to re-navigate to the same page, but with a different param, you just need to go back one step with `../` and then provide the new param.
+Like this:

 ```
 <Button
   text="prev"